 Qufaro aims to address this growing cyber security skills gap by providing the quality cyber security education and qualifications to meet organisations’ needs and equip the future workforce.

-The site of Bletchley Park for the planned National College of Cyber Security could not be more fitting.
+The site of Bletchley Park for the online delivery of the Cyber Security Courses offered and elements of the Cyber Apprenticeships could not be more fitting.
 It was the top-secret code-breaking activities on this estate that had such an impact on the outcome of the Second World War and thereby on the world we live in today.

 Although much was kept secret for decades after the war – and much mystery still remains – the names of the pioneers and the machines they produced are now globally famous.

 As the years pass, the names of these cyber pioneers are becoming even more well-known.
 Amongst the 10,000 men and women who worked on the Bletchley Park, a great many stand out because they changed our world.
 It is almost invidious to name just a few of those amazing alumni: